 Saturday June 5: The mighty Rhône

 In pre-modern Europe, rivers were key to the development of cities, allowing easy movement of people and goods.
 Lyon boasted an excellent location between two rivers, the Saône and the Rhône – the latter one of Europe’s most important waterways for trade.
-As we transfer to Nimes, we admire the tranquil scenery of the river and hills alongside it.
+As we transfer to Avignon, we admire the tranquil scenery of the river and hills alongside it.
 We pause for a wine-tasting in Tain-l’Hermitage, followed by lunch by the Rhône.
-Overnight Nimes (B, wine-tasting, L)
+Overnight Avignon (B, wine-tasting, L)

 Monday June 7: Van Gogh in Arles

 Today we head to Arles, famed for an exceptional Roman and medieval heritage.
 Arles is one of the most important centres of Provençal culture, proud of its past yet vibrantly modern.
 We survey its ancient history at the amphitheatre, and encounter its great modern admirer: Van Gogh produced many of his greatest works here.
 What he loved was not the culture or history, but the brilliance of light.
-After our guided visit of the Fondation Vincent van Gogh and St Trophime, which so inspired him, we return to Nimes for a group dinner.
-Overnight Nimes (B, D)
+After our guided visit of the Fondation Vincent van Gogh and St Trophime, which so inspired him, we return to Avignon for a group dinner.
+Overnight Avignon (B, D)

 Wednesday June 9: In Aix-en-Provence with Cézanne